The World Class West Melbourne has retained its status as the world’s most liveable city for a fourth consecutive year.

 Yarraville:

+Note to self: Always drive slowly through Yarraville Village because only one car can fit through otherwise you will be the target of road rage!
 Whenever people need a description about this suburb, the long response tends to go on but when a short response is needed?
 “It’s like an old fashioned movie set.”
 Step into the charm-filled atmosphere of a suburb where the iconic Sun Theatre stands still in time.
 Back in the day there was a pram room where babies in their prams were placed and given a number, if your baby started crying, your number flashed on the screen.
 Enter into the unassuming world of the bar, Acqua e Vino and peruse through a telephone book thick wine list.